-Graduate students must have the permission of their supervisor to alter their registration and must maintain continuous enrollment in order to maintain their position in Graduate Studies.
+Graduate students must have approval to alter their program of study.
+Students must be continuously enrolled in order to maintain their position in Graduate Studies, except for students in course-based programs without course offerings in the Spring semester.

 1.0 General Admission